Real Testing. Unbiased Reviews.

 I noticed some limitations on wet terrain.
 While coming down a hillside in one of my favorite trails in West Hartford CT, I felt some minor slipping.
 I expected the mud to clog up all my traction lugs as a lot of Hoka shoes tend to do.
 However, I was pleasantly surprised by the Stinson 7’s ability to recover in wet terrain.
 While it’s not a mud-shedding beast, the shallow lug design definitely defies the bias of shallow-lug designs inability to shed mud.

-My previous 12 year experience of trail running would tell me that the durabrasion outsole would simply be unable to keep up with something like the premium Vibram megagrip outsole.
+My 16 years of trail running experience tells me that the durabrasion outsole would simply be unable to keep up with something like the premium Vibram megagrip outsole.
 However, this specific outsole design is special and Hoka really cooked up a great combination here.

 Traction Score: 8.5/10 (20%)